 2. Wash and dry your hands

-Just like with coronavirus, regularly washing your hands for at least 20 seconds with soap and water is one of the best ways to reduce your risk.
+Similar to reducing your risk of COVID-19, regularly washing your hands for at least 20 seconds with soap and water is one of the best ways to reduce your risk.
 If you touch a surface in a public place, try not to touch your eyes, nose or mouth without washing your hands first.
-If you don’t have access to soap and water you can use an alcohol-based hand sanitizer (look for at least 60% ethanol or 70% isopropanol).
+If you don’t have access to soap and water you can use an alcohol-based hand sanitiser.
+Look for a formulation of at least 60% alcohol in these products.

 3. Keep your distance

-By now you’ve probably heard that you should aim to leave about a metre and a half of space between yourself and other people to reduce the risk of coronavirus.
+By now you’ve probably heard that you should aim to keep your distance from other people to reduce the risk of COVID-19.
 The same advice applies to reducing your chances of catching the flu (or passing it on before you realise you’re contagious).
+Consider wearing a mask in high-risk areas like public transport or health facilities to reduce your risk.

 4. Stay home when you’re unwell